For all you need to know about the Bicep language, check out the Bicep documentation.

 Learn more about the language and benefits of using Bicep in the What is Bicep documentation.

-To get going with Bicep:
+To get started with Bicep:

-Tip: If you're new to Bicep, start by installing the Bicep VS Code extension and deploying a simple resource (like a storage account) to get comfortable with the end-to-end workflow before moving to larger templates.
+[!TIP] If you're new to Bicep, start by installing the Bicep VS Code extension and deploying a simple resource (like a storage account) to get comfortable with the end-to-end workflow before moving to larger templates.

 If you're looking for production-ready and tested Bicep templates, you can find them in the bicep-registry-modules repo.
 Learn more about these templates on the Azure Verified Modules website: https://aka.ms/avm.